Homological Time Series Analysis of Sensor Signals from Power Plants

 Their convex hull is the simplex

 with dimension $k$.
 The $i$th face of a simplex can be written as

 where $\hat{v}_i$ denotes the removal of the element $v_i$ from the simplex.
 Note, that the $i$th face is a $(k-1)$-simplex.
-We call a finite union of such simplices in Euclidean space a simplicial complex $\mathfrak{K}$, such that every face of any simplex in $\mathfrak{K}$ is also in $\mathfrak{K}$, and every nonempty intersection of two simplices from $\mathfrak{K}$ is either empty or a common face of both.
+We call a finite union of such simplices in Euclidean space a simplicial complex $\mathfrak{K}$, if every face of a simplex in $\mathfrak{K}$ is also in $\mathfrak{K}$, and every intersection of two simplices from $\mathfrak{K}$ is either empty or a common face of both.
 A filtration is a nested sequence

-where we assume without restriction of generality that $\mathfrak{K}^i$ = $\mathfrak{K}^q$ for $i \geq q$.
-The expression $\mathfrak{K}^i$ denotes a one-parameter family of simplicial complexes.
-The parameter is determined by the realization of the simplicial complex on the set of points used.
-There are several ways to span simplicial complexes.
-For example, the Vietoris-Rips complex $\mathfrak{R}^{i}$ with $i \in \mathbb{R}$, is defined for a set of points as:
+where we assume without restriction of generality that $\mathfrak{K}_i$ = $\mathfrak{K}_q$ for $i \geq q$.
+The expression $\mathfrak{K}_i$ denotes a one-parameter family of simplicial complexes.
+The parameter can be interpreted as a particular time point on the filtration and determines how the realization of the simplicial complex looks on the set of points.
+There are several ways to construct simplicial complexes.
+For example, the Vietoris-Rips complex $\mathfrak{R}_{i}$ with $i \in \mathbb{R}$, is defined for a set of points as:

+We are looking for an ideal set of points that contains all the points in our data set.
+For this, we assume that we can find a suitable set on which we define a topology.
+This is precisely the assumption of an underlying topological space, which was made at the beginning of the section.
+If we assume more structure for the topological space we are looking for, such as smooth coordinate maps and a Riemannian metric, we can assume a Riemannian manifold underlying the data.

 A Vietoris-Rips complex over a Riemannian manifold (see §\ref{smoothmanifolds}) is homotopy equivalent to the manifold itself for sufficiently small $i$ \cite[§3.5]{hausmann1995vietoris}.
 Under mild conditions, its homotopy groups have an isomorphism into its respective homology groups by the Hurewicz homomorphism \cite[p.~390,§3]{hatcher2005algebraic,MelodiaL20}.
 Thus, its homology theory provides an isomorphism to the cohomology theory of a smooth manifold, a suitable description due to the quality of data \cite[§6]{MelodiaL21}.